PropertyRentalManager.jar from here.cd [PATH_TO_JAR_DIRECTORY]

 There are 3 main steps whenever a list command needs to be executed

-, ParseManager itself then determines
+list, ParseManager itself then determines

 the type of list command entered, including the tags.
 ParseListClient, ParseListProperty, ParseListPair and